 For the purpose of the triennial review exercise, TMDL projects are ranked as the number 1 priority.
 Individual TMDL projects receive a sub-ranking of a, b, c, etc. A workplan is subsequently developed by assessing the amount of time each highly ranked project is estimated to take and the staff resources available during the next triennial period.

-The current high priority TMDL projects are itemized in Table 15.

-Table 153: North Coast TMDL Schedule
+The current high priority TMDL projects are itemized in 3-11.
+Table 3-11: North Coast TMDL Schedule